minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-empty-paper-rolls.md

 I used two rolls and some thick packing paper for this game.

-First I put kibbles and some treats inside the rolls.
+First I put kibble and some treats inside the rolls.
 Then I gift wrapped them with the paper and twisted the ends close.
 If you want to make the game harder you can secure the paper with some masking tape.

 It took Miki about 4 minutes to get all the treats out.